dotnet/docs-aspire/docs/database/quickstart-azure-sql-server.md

 dotnet add package Aspire.Microsoft.EntityFrameworkCore.SqlServer --prerelease
 ```

-Your **AspireSQLEFCore** project is now set up to use .NET Aspire components.
+Your _AspireSQLEFCore_ project is now set up to use .NET Aspire components.
 Here's the updated _AspireSQLEFCore.csproj_ file:

 :::code language="csharp" source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/AspireSQLEFCore.csproj" highlight="10, 11":::

-The next step is to add the components to the app.
+## Configure the .NET Aspire component

 In the _Program.cs_ file of the _AspireSQLEFCore_ project, add a call to the <xref:Microsoft.Extensions.Hosting.AspireSqlServerEFCoreSqlClientExtensions.AddSqlServerDbContext%2A> extension method after the creation of the `builder` but before the call to `AddServiceDefaults`.
 For more information, see [.NET Aspire service defaults](../service-defaults.md).
 Provide the name of your connection string as a parameter.